 Increase your activity gradually.
-Begin with light exercise, such as walking.
+Start with light exercise, such as walking.

 Check with your healthcare provider before driving a car.

-Don’t swim until your healthcare provider clears this activity.
-Once cleared for swimming, wear ear plugs and nose plugs.
-Avoid swimming in lakes or streams.
+Don’t swim until your healthcare provider says this activity is OK.
+Then wear ear plugs and nose plugs.
+Don't swim in lakes or streams.

 Don’t do yard work such as gardening, mowing the lawn, or raking leaves until cleared by your healthcare provider.
-Once cleared, use a mask when performing these activities.
+Then, use a mask when doing these activities.